xiangyuan/blog/2013/5/27/using-jedi-with-ymc.rst

 Using Jedi with YouCompleteMe
 =============================

+(In case you're not familiar with it yet, Jedi_ is an awesome autocompletion library for Python that tries to understand your code.
+There are editor plugins available for Vim, Emacs and Sublime Text 2.)

 The "official" Jedi_ plugin for vim is jedi-vim_, but there's another vim autocompletion plugin that supports Jedi: YouCompleteMe_.